-This statement puts the crossing of the Red Sea on a Sunday (see statement 2 in the diagram above) which some feel represents First Fruits.
+This statement puts the crossing of the Red Sea on a Sunday (see statement 2 in the diagram above).
+For those who believe that represents First Fruits, that would also put Pentecost on a Sunday.
 However, a serious problem with this statement arises when considered along with the next one - see the section below - "Fifty Days Previous" where that problem is discussed.